Cipher66hz/4Down/README.md

 Thank you for using 4Down!
 If you have any questions, please feel free to reach out.

-TODO:
+**TODO**:
-- [] FIX the issue where it will only download the "s" (small) versions of images, and the thread HTML file.
+- [ ] FIX the issue where it will only download the "s" (small) versions of images, and the thread HTML file.
 BUT NO FILES.
-- [] SOME MAIN SOFTWRAE FUNCTIONALITY IS BROKEN UNTIL THAT GETS FIXED LMAO
+- [ ] SOME MAIN SOFTWRAE FUNCTIONALITY IS BROKEN UNTIL THAT GETS FIXED LMAO
--